ouidhi/ouidhi/README.md

-- 👋 Hi, I’m vidhi
+# Hi, I’m Vidhi 👋
-- 👀 I’m interested in data science (python, sql, data visualization), movies, music etc.
-- 🌱 I’m currently learning about APIs
-- 💞️ I’m looking to collaborate on data science projects and interesting projects
-- 😄 Pronouns: she/her
+**Pronouns:** she/her

+I’m passionate about **data science**, movies, music, and matcha 🍵.
+I'm always eager to explore new ideas and collaborate on exciting data science projects.
+Let's work together on something interesting!

 <!---